demipoet/quilibrium-guide-github/README.md

 service ceremonyclient start
 ```

-## XV.
-Purging your node, keeping the same Peer ID
+## 4. Purging your node, keeping the same Peer ID
 [Return to top](#beginners-guide---how-to-setup-a-quilibrium-ceremonyclient-node)<br/>

 > The motivation for doing this, during this period as of March 12, 2024, is when your Q Node is seemingly stuck at a certain frame during syncing.
 This can be the case for the very suspect frame _*4067*_.